 More and more children are having to give a Show and Tell at school and a lot of children struggle with this.
 This page explains to you as a parent how you can help your child grow in confidence.

-Decide what you are going to take to school to show.
-It could be something you collect, your favourite toy or anther object from your home.
+Decide what they are going to take to school to show.
+It could be something they collect, a favourite toy or anther object from your home.

-Practice your talk out loud so many times that you can almost say it without having to look at any notes.
+Ask your child to practice the talk out loud so many times that they can almost say it without having to look at any notes.

-Remember to speak slowly and open your mouth so that the sounds can get out.
-You want your classmates to be able to hear you and they need time to take in what you've said.
+Remember to get them to speak slowly and open their mouth so that the sounds can get out.
+They want their classmates to be able to hear and they need time to take in what has been said.

 If your child can speak clearly and confidently they will have a distinct advantage at school which will help them achieve higher passes in their exams.
 Interviews for schools, colleges, universities and eventually jobs are so much easier if your child knows how to speak clearly.

 I have various online courses available please look on this page